 Association of American Universities

-The first ever national survey in the UK on staff sexual misconduct in higher education was released in April 2018: Power in the Academy: Staff sexual misconduct in UK higher education.
+- The first ever national survey in the UK on staff sexual misconduct in higher education was released in April 2018: https://www.nusconnect.org.uk/resources/nus-staff-student-sexual-misconduct-report.
 The survey asked current and former students whether they have ever experienced or witnessed sexual misconduct from higher education staff and their experience of reporting such behaviours to their institution, as well as consequences of these experiences.

 University of Wisconsin-Madison